lockss/lockss-rtd-portal/docs/plugin/inheritance/parent-plugin.rst

 Plugin Value Type
    :ref:`string-value`

+Plugin Value Format
-   The value is the :doc:`../identification/plugin-identifier` of this plugin's parent.
+   The value is the :ref:`Plugin Identifier` of this plugin's parent.

 Sample
    .. code-block:: xml